denysbotyhin/secret_box/README.md

   * SecretBox contains the code of the original SecretBox task without modifications
   * SecureBoxHack contains the code for cracking the SecretBox unlock algorithm
 * tests contains the unit tests for the cracker

+# Dependencies

+* Gtest opensource library for the unit tests